last updated 1/2/03

 5. Most heating mantles have no temperature/power control.
 An external device has to be attached to control the power input.
 Never plug the heating mantle directly into a wall plug!!

 6. If you heat a system, you need to have an 'overpressure valve' somewhere in your setup.
-It doesn't matter what you heat, the media always will expand (more or less) and will ultimatively build up a significant pressure, which can cause heavy explosions, followed by a fire if you heat flammable or pyrophoric materials.
-In many cases, you will connect it to the inert gas part of your Schlenk line.
-Make sure that you open it before you start heating.
+It does not matter what you heat, the media always will expand (more or less) and will ultimatively build up a significant pressure, which can cause heavy explosions, followed by a fire if a flammable solvent or pyrophoric materials are part of the reaction mixture.
+In many cases, the setup will be connected to the inert gas part of your Schlenk line.
+It is imperative that the stopcock is opened before starting the heating.
+Afternatively, a bubbler with mineral oil can be used as pressure exchange valve that allows the overpressure to be released without air getting into the setup.

-8. Lastly, don't forget to add a spin bar into your flask to mix the solution during the reaction/reflux.
+8. Lastly, a spin bar has to be added to the flask to mix the solution during the reaction/reflux.